h2oai/h2o-3/h2o-docs/src/product/training-models.rst

 - **nox**: Nitric oxides concentration (parts per 10 million)
 - **rm**: The average number of rooms per dwelling
 - **age**: The proportion of owner-occupied units built prior to 1940
-- **dis**: The weighted distances to five Boston employment centres
+- **dis**: The weighted distances to five Boston employment centers
 - **rad**: The index of accessibility to radial highways
 - **tax**: The full-value property-tax rate per $10,000
 - **ptratio**: The pupil-teacher ratio by town